breier/libs/README.md

-# libs
+# Breier Libs
-Classes to expose via packagist
+A collection of classes to expose via packagist.org